siglens/siglens-docs/docs/installation/helm.md

 # Helm

-## Install SigLens locally using Minikube, Helm
- In this tutorial, we will walk you through the process of installing SigLens locally using Minikube and Helm.
-This setup will enable you to explore the powerful features of SigLens in your local Kubernetes environment.
-Before we dive in, let's ensure you have all the necessary tools installed.

 ### Prerequisites
 Before we start the installation, make sure you have the following tools installed on your system:
 - [Kubernetes command-line interface (CLI)](https://kubernetes.io/docs/tasks/tools/install-kubectl/)